abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------

+* ver 1.6 build 94
+    06Aug15/SA: Fixed the issue of computing current distance from me to coreFriend

+* ver 1.6 build 93
+    05Aug14/SA: Fixed the problem of using and changing the avatar Fix friends subtitle to show distance

-    04Aug14/SA: Fixing problem with updates of friends [X] Check that when registering the phone # is stripped when sent to cloud [X] Check that registering new user works ok []
+    04Aug14/SA: Fixing problem with updates of friends [X] Check that when registering the phone # is stripped when sent to cloud [X] Check that registering new user works ok [X]

 * ver 1.6 build 91
     01Aug14/SA: Fixed the issue issue of the friends btn being pressed when in the CoreCircle edit; could not easily hide the toolbar (weird) but it's disabled now except for when in on the homeview